Houston Robbery Attorney

 Aggravated Robbery Charges

 A prosecutor may seek aggravated robbery charges (Sec.
 29.03) if the robbery is committed against someone 65 years or older or is disabled.
-Furthermore, aggravated robbery charges may be pursued if the actor causes serious bodily injury during the commission of the robbery, or they use or exhibit a deadly weapon.
-Aggravated robbery can be charged as a first-degree felony punishable up to life in prison and a fine of up to $10,000.
+Furthermore, aggravated robbery charges may be pursued if the actor causes serious bodily injury during the commission of the robbery or uses or exhibits a deadly weapon.
+Aggravated robbery can be charged as a first-degree felony punishable from 5 years up to life in prison and a fine of up to $10,000.

 Hire a Houston Robbery Defense Lawyer

-Because robbery involves using force or threat of force to commit a theft, it is aggressively prosecuted by Harris County District Attorneys.
-Criminal charges for robbery can have devastating consequences, including the loss of your family, your career, and even your family.
-It is imperative that you hire an experienced robbery defense attorney immediately after an arrest.
-You need a knowledgeable Houston criminal defense lawyer that will not only protect your rights but will also fight hard to get the charges reduced or dismissed.
+Because robbery involves using force or threat of force to commit a theft, it is aggressively prosecuted by the Harris County District Attorney’s Office.
+Criminal charges for robbery can have devastating consequences for your life, including the loss of your family, your career, and your freedom.
+If you are charged with robbery, it is very important that you hire an experienced robbery defense attorney like James Alston to defend your case and protect your freedom.
+You need a knowledgeable Houston criminal defense lawyer who will not only protect your rights but who will also fight hard to get the charges reduced or dismissed.
 If you are facing robbery charges in Houston, contact the Law Office of James Alston today.
-You deserve a board-certified criminal law attorney that has served as both a state and federal prosecutor.
-You will never be passed off to a junior associate.
-Your case will be handled personally by Mr. Alston.
+You deserve a board-certified criminal law attorney who has served as both a state and federal prosecutor.
+Your case will be handled personally by James Alston and not passed off to an associate attorney.
 Call (713) 228-1400 for a case consultation today.